elyasaddo/MERMachineLearning/views/articles/techniques.md

 </figcaption>
 </figure>

-In MER application, the hidden layers correspond to music features.
+In MER application, the hidden layers correspond to musical features.
 You also need a set of data beforehand for the computer to work with (i.e. data that depending on the activity of the features outputs the corresponding emotion).
 It is also necessary to find a concrete way to represent emotions.
 Usually researchers will use coordinates with x-axis representing some general aspect of emotion and y-axis another aspect of emotion such as valence and arousal.
 Just like your nervous system associates musical attributes to certain emotions (high energy music, fast rhythm&hellip; &rarr; agitated; slow rhythm, no energy, long sound opposed to short, brief sounds &rarr; sad&hellip;), the neural network does the same thing.

 Naresh N. Vempala and Frank A. Russo led an experimentof MER using Neural Network.
 They conducted a network that predicted the emotion for the entire music.
 Twelve music experts were used to give the emotions they felt whiles listening to pieces.
 The data that was retrieved was then used as the "actual" emotion of the song even though emotions are subjective.
 Then thirteen music features were extracted used as inputs and hidden layers  and the ouputs were again AV coordinates (because it is an simple way to represent emotions) as shown on the image below.
 It is also important to note that he wight between input units and hidden layers and between hidden layers and outputs were set to random numbers close to 0.